andrew/ultimate-awesome/README.md

 - [awesome-opendata-software](https://github.com/commondataio/awesome-opendata-software) - Awesome list of the software tools related to opendata: data catalogs, ingestion tools, data prep tools and so on.
 - [awesome-forecast-reconciliation](https://github.com/danigiro/awesome-forecast-reconciliation) - Collection of academic papers, articles, software tools, and educational resources about forecast reconciliation.
 - [awesome-devrant](https://github.com/devRant-Community/awesome-devrant) - A curated list of awesome devRant projects, libraries, software and resources.
-- [Awesome-Reading-List](https://github.com/EanNewton/Awesome-Reading-List) - Collection of STEM articles and tidbits you can read over a lunch break.
 - [awesome-weight-space-learning](https://github.com/ege-erdogan/awesome-weight-space-learning) - Awesome papers on weight-space learning.
 - [awesome](https://github.com/FIWARE/awesome) - :heart: A community moderated list of external 𝑭𝑰𝑾𝑨𝑹𝑬 related websites and software.
 - [awesome-rails-education](https://github.com/heyspacetime/awesome-rails-education) - 💎 Becoming a Ruby and Ruby on Rails developer for people who already know some developery things.